 From eligibility requirements to filling out the application form, here's what you need to know to apply for your first credit card.

-If you've decided you want a credit card, it's easy to compare different cards and apply online.
-But if you're worried about getting approved for your first card or don't really know where to start, you can use this guide to find out how the application process works and what you can do to increase your chances of a successful application.
+If you've decided you want a credit card, but if you're worried about getting approved for your first card or don't really know where to start, you can use this guide to increase your chances of a success.

 What do I need to think about when choosing my first credit card?